alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/pass-a-serialized-object-in-querystring-with-less-chars.md

 tags: [Net]
 categories: [NET framework]
 ---
 I've some legacy code where stuff have to be passed with querystring, because we need to issue Get request to the server, and I need to pass various set of parameters for some reporting functions, but those parameters have 20 field, and are somewhat used as a tree.
-I decided to serialize everything and pass the result with querystring using HttpUtility.UrlEncodingâ€¦ the result was frustrating because the url are simply too long.
+I decided to serialize everything and pass the result with querystring using HttpUtility.UrlEncoding... the result was frustrating because the url are simply too long.

 So I begin investigating on how to reduce data size of serialized object to be encoded with UrlEncode.
 This is the first solution